spice-herald/detprocess/README.md

 [![PyPI](https://img.shields.io/pypi/v/detprocess)](https://pypi.org/project/detprocess/) [![Python 3.6](https://img.shields.io/badge/python-3.6+-blue.svg)](https://www.python.org/downloads/release/python-360/)

 `detprocess` is a Python package meant for feature extraction from raw detector data saved by [`pytesdaq`](https://github.com/berkeleytes/pytesdaq).
 The main functionality of the code is contained in `detprocess.process`, which contains all the possible features to be extracted and the general pipeline of how features are extracted.
-This package also contains helper IO functions for loading events from `pytesdaq` and saving the processed data as Pandas DataFrames.
+This package also contains helper IO functions for loading events from `pytesdaq` and saving the processed data as Vaex DataFrames.

 ### Table of Contents
 - [Installation](#installation)